Zibangarang/JakRandomCellOrderCSharp/README.md

 https://github.com/SixRockFire/JakRCO

-Run it in Visual Studio --> generates a LiveSplit file at the location of the executable Will create standalone exe
+Run it in Visual Studio --> generates a LiveSplit file at the location of the executable.
+Will create standalone exe later